-Recruitment can make or break your Panhellenic sorority chapter, and the haters better believe you’ll pull together some lit rush week events.
+Recruitment can make or break your Panhellenic sorority chapter, and the haters better believe you’ll pull together some lit recruitment week events.

 You’re going to ensure potential new members remember your chapter one way or the other.

-You’ve been planning your sorority’s Panhellenic rush since—well, since last year’s rush.
+You’ve been planning your sorority’s Panhellenic recruitment since—well, since last year’s recruitment.

-You’ve set aside enough in the budget to ensure that rush will be memorable, but in the end, you must step back and decide if PNMs will remember you for the right reasons.
+You’ve set aside enough in the budget to ensure that recruitment will be memorable, but in the end, you must step back and decide if PNMs will remember you for the right reasons.

 And yes, we know that sororities are social organizations.
 Many sisters wouldn’t join if there weren’t at least some fun and festivities that come with membership.